davidebelcastro-sig/PersonalTrainer/README.md

 ## Built With

 This section highlights the major frameworks and libraries used to build and enhance this project.
-Here are a few examples:

 * [Tkinter](https://docs.python.org/3/library/tkinter.html)
 * [TensorFlow](https://www.tensorflow.org/)